gavinlyonsrepo/RpiMotorLib/README.md

 The end user can import this library into their projects and then control the components with short snippets of code.
-The library is modular so user can just import the section they need.
+The library is modular so user can just import/use the section they need.

 * Author: Gavin Lyons
 * URL: https://github.com/gavinlyonsrepo/RpiMotorLib